 Communication during the arrival and departure at the centers is essential to ensure that every child is safe and supervised at all times.
-Staff members will assume responsibility of each child upon arrival to the designated classroom (or under potential pandemic drop-off procedures when the child is picked up at the entrance from a parent/quardian).
+Staff members will assume responsibility of each child upon arrival to the designated classroom.

 Arrival

 Children must be dropped off within 5 minutes of the class start time.
 When parents/adults bring a child to the center, they must follow the sign-in procedure for that center and accompany the child into the classroom.
 Staff must be made aware of the child's presence before the parent/adult departs.
 It is the responsibility of the parent to ensure that the staff person is aware of the child entering and exiting the classroom for pick-up and drop-off.